 Are you all pumpkin’d out yet?
 I hope not because I’m just getting started!
 I was playing with a 2 ingredient pumpkin ice cream – but it’s hard as a rock.
 Unfortunately it needs more fat and sugar – I guess I’ll keep trying.
 But the day is not a total loss because these Pumpkin Doughnuts with Caramel Icing & Toasted Pecans are completely fantastic!
-The base ingredients are adapted from a King Arthur Flour recipe.

 This recipe calls for 1 1/2 cups pumpkin but the can holds about 2 cups.
 I usually take the leftover pumpkin and freeze it in 1 tablespoon size mounds.
 Once frozen drop the pumpkin in a freezer bag and save it for a smoothie.
 This also works great with tomato paste.
 I freeze everything!
 Don’t you just love opening a can of Libby’s pumpkin and glancing at the ingredient list – 100% pure pumpkin.
 That’s it!
 I’m all over that!